 There should be no fluids for the kids right before bedtime.
 This will keep their bladders empty and reduce the consistent urge to urinate at night.
 They should especially avoid fluids such as coffee and tea as these have diuretic properties that will make them urinate more.

-We personally try to not drink a lot of water about an hour before bedtime and after.
+We personally try to not drink a lot of water about an hour before bedtime and after and try not to drink teas that are diuretics in the evening.

-Before they go to bed, encourage them to empty their bladders.
+Before they go to bed, encourage them to empty their bladders on the stool.
 You can have them do this a number of times to ensure that they do not have urine in their bladders and this might reduce the instances of waking up or urinating at night.

 Bladder control techniques are designed to enable them to hold urine for longer periods of time.
 Bladder control exercises should be done during the day.
 Have them try to hold going off for the longest possible time.
 When they do so repeatedly, their muscles will develop well and they can be able to hold urine until morning.